itsjustdanger/lunchlab/README.md

   - [x] Users have a dashboard/feed with lunch options

 ## Deployment
 To deploy the app, it's recommended you create a virtual environment and use pip to load the requirements found in the requirements.txt file.
 Once you do that, you'll need to set three primary environment variables [S3_KEY, S3_SECRET, and S3_BUCKET] to handle media file uploads and downloads with S3.
+And don't forget to add a Django SECRET_KEY to the environment as well!

 You should then use `npm install` to load all the front end requirements and run the standard gulp action to process js/scss/assets to the `lunchlab/static` folder.
 Then, you'll likely want to run `python manage.py collectstatic` so django will load all your static files for you.